espressif/vscode-esp-idf-extension/docs_espressif/en/commands.rst

    * - Dispose of Current SDK Configuration Editor Server Process
      - If you already executed the SDK Configuration editor, a cache process will remain in the background for faster reopening.
 This command will dispose of such cache process.
    * - Doctor Command
-     - Run a diagnostic of the extension setup settings and extension logs to provide a troubleshooting report.
+     - Run a diagnostic on the extension setup settings and logs to generate a troubleshooting report.
    * - Troubleshoot Form
-     - Launch UI for user to send a troubleshoot report with steps to reproduce.
-Run a diagnostic of the extension setup settings and extension logs to send to telemetry backend.
+     - Launch UI for the user to submit a troubleshooting report with steps to reproduce the issue.
+Run a diagnostic on the extension setup settings and logs, and send the information to the telemetry backend.
    * - Encrypt and Flash Your Project
      - Execute flashing the project program to device while adding **--encrypt** for partitions to be encrypted.
    * - Erase Flash Memory from Device
-     - Execute **esptool.py erase_flash** command to erase flash chip (set to 0xFF bytes)
+     - Execute **esptool.py erase_flash** command to erase flash chip (set to 0xFF bytes).
    * - Execute Custom Task
-     - User can define a command line command or script in **idf.customTask**, which can be executed with this command.
+     - User can define a command-line command or script in **idf.customTask**, which can be executed with this command.
    * - Flash Your Project
      - Write binary data to the ESP's flash chip from your current ESP-IDF project.
 This command will use either UART, DFU or JTAG based on **idf.flashType**.
    * - Flash (DFU) your project